-Geometry tagging is an experimental analysis technique for selecting event samples where we can, on a statistical basis, control the geometry of the collision in order to make more incisive physics measurements.
-This technique has been heavily exploited in heavy ion (AA) collisions at RHIC and the LHC, and played an essential role in the discovery and detailed characterization of the quark gluon plasma (see e.g. [2]), but it has seen only very limited use to date in deep-inelastic scattering.
-Several physics measurements at the EIC would benefit significantly from the use of this technique, including studies of gluon anti-shadowing, studies of parton propagation, attenuation and hadronization in the nucleus, and ultimately the search for parton saturation.
+Electron-nucleus collisions form an essential part of the program for the Electron-Ion Collider (EIC) [1] including studies of gluon anti-shadowing, studies of parton propagation, attenuation and hadronization in the nucleus, and ultimately the search for parton saturation..
+It can greatly benefit from geometry tagging [2], which is an experimental analysis technique for selecting event samples where we can, on a statistical basis, control the geometry of the collision.
 Using geometry tagging, we can create an event sample in ePb collisions with a saturation scale or an average path length equivalent to a minimum bias nucleus of size A=600-900.
 In the case of the saturation scale, this is also equivalent to a minimum bias ePb collision at more than 3 times the baseline energy.
-The JLEIC large-acceptance detector, with full acceptance for forward-going neutrons, protons and nuclear fragments and a high data-taking rate should be ideally suited to such geometry tagging.

 We propose a dedicated R&D Project to apply and improve existing modeling codes and detector descriptions to study this physics.
-In order to study color propagation in the nucleus, we will use BeAGLE to investigate the geometry tagging capabilities of the JLEIC large-acceptance detector in semi-inclusive deep inelastic scattering (SIDIS) at modest Bjorken x (x>0.02) where the complications of nuclear shadowing can be avoided.
-BeAGLE [3] combines the nuclear modeling of DPMJet, including a Glauber model with formation-time suppressed intranuclear cascading and a nuclear evaporation model, with Pythia, and a parton quenching afterburner [4-5] based on the Salgado-Wiedemann quenching weight formalism [6] for final state interactions.
-This will allow us to estimate the capabilities of the JLEIC detector to study the in-medium propagation of color charges and the space-time evolution of the hadronization process [7].
-We will then use BeAGLE combined with Sartre [8] to estimate the geometry tagging capabilities of the JLEIC large-acceptance detector for SIDIS as well as inclusive incoherent diffraction, both at low x (x<0.003).
+We will use BeAGLE [3] (which includes PyQM[4-6]) to investigate the geometry tagging capabilities of the JLEIC fullacceptance detector for studying the in-medium propagation of color charges and the space-time evolution of the hadronization process [7] in semi-inclusive deep inelastic scattering (SIDIS) at modest Bjorken x (x>0.02), where the complications of nuclear shadowing can be avoided.

+We will then use BeAGLE combined with Sartre [8] to estimate the geometry tagging capabilities of the JLEIC full-acceptance detector for SIDIS as well as inclusive incoherent diffraction, both at low x (x<0.002).
 Low x SIDIS is valuable since the saturation scale is enhanced there, and "central" diffractive events have been shown to be sensitive to rare parton configurations with a large saturation scale Q_s [9].
 In order to study gluon saturation more directly, we will use Sartre [8] to compare coherent diffraction of J/ ψ & φ which is a sensitive measure of gluon saturation [8,10].
-In the case of coherent diffraction, we are not tagging the geometry per se, but rather the fact that the nucleus remains intact for coherent events.
-We also plan to test our ability to tag "truly coherent" events where the nucleus not only remains intact, but also unexcited.
-This is another measurement where excellent forward detection can make a qualitative difference.
-The key physics observable, a precision measurement of the gluon spatial distribution in the nucleus, relies on measuring the exact location and shape of the "dips" in the coherent distribution.
-Incoherent diffraction, where the nucleus does not remain unaffected, but is excited, is the main background and it needs to be rejected at the level of a factor of 100-1000.
-Preliminary simulations using BeAGLE indicate that more than 10% of incoherent diffractive events yield no evaporation neutrons, so a ZDC-only detection strategy is unlikely to be successful in rejecting this background.
-This may, in fact, turn out to be the "killer app" for the JLEIC large-angle detector.
+Preliminary simulations using BeAGLE indicate that more than 10% of incoherent diffractive events yield no evaporation neutrons, so a ZDC-only detection strategy is unlikely to be successful in rejecting this background at the required level of 100-1000.
+This may, in fact, turn out to be the "killer app" for the JLEIC full acceptance detector.

-The project meets three of the criteria for eligibility for JLab LDRD support: 1) Advanced study of new hypotheses, new concepts and innovative approaches to scientific or technical problems; 2) Conception and preliminary technical analysis of experimental facilities or devices.
-3) Computer modeling, conceptual design and feasibility studies.
+The project meets three of the criteria for eligibility for JLab LDRD support: 1) Advanced study of new hypotheses, new concepts and innovative approaches to scientific or technical problems; 2) Conception and preliminary technical analysis of experimental facilities or devices; 3) Computer modeling, conceptual design and feasibility studies.

-The project addresses a key DOE Office of Science mission: "fundamental understanding of matter and energy", by advancing our understanding of QCD and of the strong interaction as discussed in the 2015 Long Range Plan for Nuclear Science [11].
-Specifically, this proposal is relevant to Section 2 "Quantum Chromodynamics: The Fundamental Description at the Heart of Visible Matter" particularly Section 2.3 "Understanding the Glue that Binds Us All: The Next QCD Frontier in Nuclear Physics".
+The project addresses a key DOE Office of Science mission: "fundamental understanding of matter and energy", by advancing our understanding of QCD and strong interaction as discussed in the 2015 Long Range Plan for Nuclear Science [11].